samueldodini/git_academicwebsite/content/publication/skillconcentration/index.md

 #- "2"
 publishDate: "2023-11-12T00:00:00Z"
 #slides: example
-summary: Revisions requested at The Economic Journal.
+summary: Accepted at The Economic Journal.
 Labor market concentration within task clusters is lower than other measures.
 Higher concentration leads to lower wages, with heterogeneity in effects.
 #tags:
 #- Source Themes
 title: "Monopsony, Job Tasks, and Labor Market Concentration | ACCEPTED at The Economic Journal"